prismchen/Distributed-Chat-Room/README.md

    each client process
 6. Inside each client handler, for each message received, create a new thread, msgGetter, to process this message, including delay simulation and push the message into the holdback queue, and further into deliver queue.
-7. Inside inputHandler, users type-in is firstly parsed, then it goes to either unicast_send or multicast, which calls several unicast_sent.
+7. Inside inputHandler, users' type-in is firstly parsed, then it goes to multicast
 8. For casual ordering, vector stamp is appended at the end of each message
 9. For total ordering, a special process, sequencer, is created, and it send message with sequence number to other processes